 The Greenbush area was just a phenomenal area because in that area there were a lot of African-Americans there, and a lot of Italians.
-And what was very interesting to me is that, it was like one big happy family.
-The Italian kids and the African-American kids, we really just kind of blended together as a family.
+And what was very interesting to me is that it was like one big, happy family.
+The Italian kids and the African-American kids, we just all really kind of blended together as a family.

-I can remember just going outside and playing in the neighborhood, and being at other folks’ homes, and it was never a problem whose house we were at--but the rule was, for all of us, that when the streetlights came on, we had to be at home.
+I can remember, you know, just going outside and playing in the neighborhood, and being at other folks’ homes.
+And it was never a problem whose house we were at.
+But the rule was, for all of us, that when the streetlights came on, we had to be at home.
 And so that was our timeframe.
-We could be anywhere we wanted in the neighborhood, we could be in anyone’s home in the neighborhood, but when the streetlights came on, we had to be in our house.
+We could be anywhere we wanted in the neighborhood.
+We could be in anyone’s home in the neighborhood.
+But when the streetlights came on, we had to be in our house.

-And that’s so different from today, because now I look at my grandchildren and I want to know exactly whose home they’re going to, and not only that, I want to know the people, you know.
+And, you know, that’s so different from today, because now I look at my grandchildren and I want to know exactly whose home they’re going to; and not only that, I want to know the people, you know.
 It’s just a different world now.

 When I think about living there, in Greenbush, it was so open and caring and loving.
-Like I said it was like one big happy family because everybody just blended together.
-If I got in trouble and I was at one of the Italian homes, then that’s where I was reprimanded, and then they would tell my grandmother and then I would be reprimanded again.
-And in today’s world, you can’t even do that.
-Because people are afraid to.
-So looking back, on those times, just absolutely incredible beautiful memories of blended families, if you will, the whole community was like one big happy family.
+Like I said, it was like one big, happy family because everybody just blended together.
+If I got in trouble and I was at one of the Italian homes, then that’s where I was reprimanded.
+And then they would tell my grandmother and then I would be reprimanded again.
+And in today’s world you can’t even do that, you know, because people are afraid to.
+So looking back on those times—just absolutely incredible, beautiful memories of blended families, you know, if you will.
+The whole community was like one big, happy family.

-EH: Yeah, and still, I will be seventy years old this year, and I still have friends from way back then from my childhood.
-We still communicate with each other, do things together, because again, it was like a family unit, so we still get together and do things.
+EH: Yeah, and still—and I will be seventy years old this year, but I still have friends from way back then from my childhood that we still communicate with each other, do things together, because again, it was like a family, so it was still like a family unit, getting together and doing things.

 INTERVIEWER: Yeah.
 Can you share a particular story about a person or place related to the Greenbush history that we should know?